 To damn something with faint praise is to point out that something is mediocre or worse by praising it in ways that make its weaknesses clear.
 To say that a computer "looks sleek" as the primary point of praise would indicate that it is not that amazing as a computer, for example.
 To describe a person as punctual when asked about how they perform at work carries the heavy implication that this is their one valuable trait.

 Related to many Insult Tropes; can be the result of a Compliment Backfire.
 May take the form of an Overly Narrow Superlative or a Trivially Obvious statement.
 May also, in a funeral setting, result from Never Speak Ill of the Dead if the deceased is not particularly missed.
+The Four Point Scale may result in this, as high scores are given to things that are just okay, so that fans see a 7 or 8 as a "bad" score.
 See also So Okay, It's Average and You Are a Credit to Your Race.
 Contrast with Stealth Insult, which also damns people through "praise" - in that case, though, the praise is illusionary rather than merely weak.
 Sarcasm Mode is also a sister trope.

 open/close all folders